agj/portfolio/source/data/works/gaten/default.md

 ---

-As our answer to the school assignment of making a video using our bodies, and taking as theme either rope, box, bag or ball, we attempted becoming human swings all around the city of Yokohama.
+A video performance.
+This was our answer to the school assignment of making a video using our bodies, and taking “rope” as theme, although it's lost very early in the video.
+We attempted becoming human swings all around the city of Yokohama.